 Five things your broker must do or say

-Doing business with a Québec real estate or mortgage broker is to rest assured that your transaction is protected.
+Doing business with a Québec real estate broker is to rest assured that your transaction is protected.

 1. Your broker has a duty to show you all the properties that meet your criteria

 Buying or selling a home requires a lot of skills and technical knowledge that your broker must possess.
 The latter assists you throughout your transaction and should ensure that all required acts be performed in compliance with the Real Estate Brokerage Act and its regulations.
-The Act is administered by the Organisme d’autoréglementation du courtage immobilier du Québec (OACIQ), whose mission is to protect the public by overseeing the profession adequately and ensuring quality real estate and mortgage brokerage in Québec.
+The Act is administered by the Organisme d’autoréglementation du courtage immobilier du Québec (OACIQ), whose mission is to protect the public by overseeing the profession adequately and ensuring quality real estate brokerage in Québec.

 The Real Estate Brokerage Act requires the broker to present his client with all the properties available on the market that meet his requirements, or to explain to him why he chose not to present him with certain ones.
 The broker is bound by a strict duty of loyalty to his client.
 He must promote his interests and protect his rights.